Visiting the charming Istanbul

 Lying on the banks of the Bosphorus, a meeting point between Europe and Asia, ancient city and capital of the Ottoman Empire that came to threaten Europe, Istanbul is a charming city that fuses elements of many cultures in its monuments and people.
 Vibrant, full of lights and colours, with its heritage monuments, bazaars, minarets and domes that stand out in the sky, the antiquity that exudes from every stone, it is a marvellous city not to be missed.

 We buy at the ticket counter the Museum Pass – a ticket that allows you to visit several monuments and museums – and start the visit of this magnificent monument.
 It takes around 1 hour to complete the tour.
-One of the most interesting things inside the basilica is the beautiful decorations with mosaics made within the centuries during the Byzantine period and its dome, making Hagia Sophia worldwide famous.
+One of the most interesting things inside the mosque is the beautiful decorations with mosaics made within the centuries during the Byzantine period and its dome, making Hagia Sophia worldwide famous.
 Hagia Sophia dome sits at the centre of the church, and it is between two half domes, which together equals the diameters of the dome.
 At 10.30, we visit the nearby Basilica Cistern (30min visit), which Justinian Emperor constructed in 532 to supply water to the Byzantine Palace and others buildings.
 Its highlights are the 336 columns with Corinthian or Doric style capitals and the upside-down Medusa head supporting one of the columns.

-Completed the visit, we reach the famous Sultanahmet Cami, knows as Blue Mosque, because of its magnificent interior decoration of blue Iznik tiles.
+Completed the visit, we reach the famous Sultanahmet Camii, known as Blue Mosque, because of its magnificent interior decoration of blue Iznik tiles.
 Built between 1609 – 1616 by the architect Mehmet in the name of Sultan Ahmet, this mosque is imposing and features beautiful domes and semi-domes, nice courtyards and six slender minarets.
 The interior is breathtaking with its enormous chandeliers, more than 20.000 handmade ceramic tiles, 200 stained glass windows with intricate designs that make the mosque very bright and colourful and the floor covered with carpets.
 The most important element of the Mosque interior is the mihrab, which is made of finely carved and sculptured marble, with a stalactite niche and a double inscriptive panel above it.
 At 11.30, we line up with many tourists, waiting our turn to get inside.
 After 20 minutes, we are finally ready to start the visit to this religious building for around 30 minutes.
-Remember that the mosque closes for 90 minutes at each pray time (5 times x day).
+The mosque closes at each pray time (5 times x day).
 You can check the worship hours on the board located at the main entrance in the mosque’s inner courtyard.

-Left the mosque, only 5 minutes on foot, there is the square that covers the site of the ancient Hippodrome with four monuments: the obelisk of Theodosius, the Serpentine Column, the Column of Constantine and the German Fountain.
+Left the mosque, only 5 minutes on foot, is the square that covers the site of the ancient Hippodrome with 3 ancient monuments: the obelisk of Theodosius, the Serpentine Column and the Column of Constantine.
 It’s a bit hot now, so we buy a kebab from a stall and rest in the beautiful Sultanahmet park in front of Hagia Sophia.
 At 2 pm we walk towards the Eminonu neighbourhood, passing by the Galata bridge and having a quick visit to Yeni Cami (the new Mosque), completed in 1665 and originally named Valide Sultan Mosque.
 Next to the mosque, there is the Spice Bazaar, a covered market well known for being colourful and fragrant, and often the most fun as visitors can taste the food and spices on display.
 After tasting and buying some spices around the bazaar, we reach the Suleymaniye Mosque.
 Located on the top of one of the city’s seven hills, this mosque was built by the legendary architect Mimar Sinanand and completed in 1557 as a tribute to Sultan Suleyman the Magnificent.
 It’s the largest mosque in Istanbul, and the complex comprises a madrasa, a medical madrasa, a dining hall, a caravanserai, a library and a back garden with the tombs of Suleyman and his Russian wife.
 The size of its dome is impressive, and the interiors are elegantly decorated.

 It’s almost 5.30 pm, so we decide to end our trip by visiting the Grand Bazaar that lies just 15 minutes on foot from the Suleymaniye Mosque.
 The Grand Bazaar was the commercial heart of the old city, a labyrinth of streets and passages with more than 4000 shops where each trade has its own area: the gold and silver section, carpet and kilims sellers, jewellery and ceramic plates, hand-honed copperware, brassware and trays, water ewers, onyx ware and meerschaum pipers, clothes, leather goods and obviously plenty of souvenirs.
 Without a doubt, it is a place not to be missed that, with its vibrant sellers, crowd, colours, lights and sounds, create an exotic and unique atmosphere.
 The most fun thing is to haggle with the sellers, giving them our “best price” and pretending to walk away looking for other shops until we get a good price.
 The long day trip is completed with a tasty dinner at DOY DOY, a budget restaurant with a wonderful panoramic terrace in front of the Blue Mosque.